danger

 Why did Portland’s Form of Government Change?

-The Charter Commission spent 18 months studying alternatives to the current form of government and leading a community engagement process with people across the city.
+The Charter Commission spent 18 months studying alternatives to the commission form of government and leading a community engagement process with people across the city.
 Thousands of Portlanders voiced their opinions throughout the once-a-decade process via surveys, community listening sessions, public meetings and written feedback.
 The proposal that went to the ballot was supported by 17 of the 20 charter commissioners.

 Transition Workplan and Timeline